arjungandhi/arjungandhi.com/content/projects/internets/google-photos-hurts-me.md

 # demos

-Here's a quick demo to highlight the functionality
+Here's a quick demo to highlight the functionality:

 To find the album id just grab last part of the share url (or just hit submit with my default one)